-Washington Football Team schedule takeaways:
+Washington Football Team schedule this week

 - The Washington Football Team schedule for the 2021 NFL season starts out with some very winnable games against the Los Angeles Chargers, New York Giants and Atlanta Falcons within the first four weeks.

 - But don’t mistake this for a cupcake schedule for Ron Rivera’s squad.
 Washington has six games against playoff teams from a season ago, including a Week 10 outing against the defending champion Tampa Bay Buccaneers.

 - Sportsnaut predicts that Washington will finish with a 10-7 record.

 Washington Football Team roster outlook

 - QB — Ryan Fitzpatrick, Taylor Heinicke, Kyle Allen